keith-dev/openbsd/src/distrib/i386/floppies/ramdisk/install.md

 	_disk=$1
 	md_prep_fdisk ${_disk}

+	cat << \__md_prep_disklabel_1

-	echo "Inside the BIOS 'A6' partition you just created, there resides an OpenBSD" echo "partition table which defines how this BIOS partition is to be split up." echo "This table declares the offsets and sizes of your / partition, your swap" echo "space, and any other partitions you might create.
-(NOTE: The OpenBSD" echo "disk label offsets are absolute, ie. relative to the start of the disk..." echo "NOT relative to the start of the BIOS 'A6' partition)." echo
+Inside the BIOS 'A6' ('OpenBSD') partition you just created, there resides an OpenBSD partition table which defines how this BIOS partition is to be split up.
+This table declares the offsets and sizes of your / partition, your swap space, and any other partitions you might create.
+(NOTE: The OpenBSD disk label offsets are absolute, ie. relative to the start of the disk...
+NOT relative to the start of the BIOS 'A6' partition).

+__md_prep_disklabel_1

 	md_checkfordisklabel $_disk
 	case $? in